How to go incognito in different browsers?

 The private browsing feature offered by web browsers can help address this problem.
 When you enable personal browsing settings, they help keep your browsing sessions confidential from other users of the same network, computer, or device.
 Private surfing modes will not retain your temporary browsing data, browsing history, cookies, and search records, which could otherwise be saved in the web browser’s search history.
 Some private surfing/browsing modes can erase files that you’ve downloaded or bookmarked.
 Some also offer track protection and help hide your location.

 Do private browsing features offer the inconspicuousness you might associate with Confidentiality?

 No. Private surfing/browsing and incognito modes do not wholly defend your online privacy.
 They do not offer total anonymity or data security.

-Mostly web browser functions like those trace their roots back more than a decade, and the feature first found in back 2005 in top browser.
-It spreads quickly as one copied another, made tweaks and minor enhancements.
+Mostly web browser functions like those trace their roots back more than a decade, and the feature first found in back 2005 in the top browser.
+It spreads quickly as one copied another, made tweaks, and minor enhancements.

 At the most basic level, these features promise that they will not record visited sites to the surfing history, save cookies that show you’ve been to and logged into websites, or remember credentials like usernames, passwords used during sessions.
-But your data through the web are still traceable by Internet providers (ISP) and the authorities who serve subpoenas to those entities employers who control the advertisers and company network who follow your every footstep.
+But your data through the web are still traceable by Internet providers (ISP) and the authorities who serve subpoenas to those entities, employers who control the advertisers, and comp networks whoswho follow your every footstep.